codenload/doc/user_manual.md

 ```

 #### Step 2
-The installation script will generate pairs of ssh keys for the default user and the root user.
+The installation script will generate pairs of ssh keys for the default user.
 These keys will allow SSH communication between the device and the CnL server.
-We recommend to leave the keys in their default paths.
-If you generated the keys previously, there is no need to generate them again, just answer 'no' if asked to overwrite the keys. **NOTE** that the root public key is only used to deploy your application from your repository, because the `cnld` daemon is a system service and executes `git` as the root user.
-It will not be used to login to your device as root.
-The 'PermitRootLogin' setting should be disabled by default in the SSH server configuration of the device (typically `/etc/ssh/sshd_config`).
+If you generated the keys previously, there is no need to generate them again, just answer 'no' if asked to overwrite the keys.

 ```
 ********************************************************